Top Cat Begins: Soundtrack

-The film was composed by Leoncio Lara, who said "we wanted to show the spirit of the original show and that meant the music we wanted to keep that jazz Broadway feel to the movie but update it so it can fit the cinematic approach".
-The film also had popular pop and recognisable songs to get the kids to see the movie.
+The film's soundtrack was composed by Leoncio Lara, who also served as the music director of the previous film.
+The soundtrack was Lara's second collaboration with Couturier.

 Release

-The film's Mexican release trailer premiered on 1 July 2015, followed by second trailer, released on 14 September 2015.

-The film was released on 30 October 2015 in Mexico, distributed by Warner Bros.
-Pictures Mexico and confirmed to release in the rest of Latin America.
+The film's Mexican release trailer premiered on 1 July 2015.
+A second trailer was released on 14 September 2015.
+The film was released on 30 October 2015 in Mexico by Warner Bros.
+Pictures Mexico, and scheduled for a wider release in Latin America later that year.

-The film is followed by a United Kingdom release on 27 May 2016, distributed by Kaleidoscope Film Distribution and Warner Bros.
+The film's English-language trailer was released on 8 March 2016.
+On 27 May 2016, Top Cat Begins was released in the United Kingdom by Kaleidoscope Film Distribution and Warner Bros.
 Pictures UK.
-"We are very excited to be working with Ánima Estudios, [by] bringing this latest chapter of Top Cat to a worldwide audience," said Spencer Pollard, CEO of KFD.
+"We are very excited to be working with Ánima Estudios [by] bringing this latest chapter of Top Cat to a worldwide audience," said Spencer Pollard, the chief executive officer of Kaleidoscope.
 "As a leading global animation brand, we're looking forward to T.C. and his friends hitting [the] screens everywhere in 2016."
-The film's UK release and English-language trailer was released on 8 March 2016.